Overnight Cranberry Orange French Toast Casserole

 The flavors of cranberries, orange, maple syrup, and cinnamon shine in this Overnight Cranberry Orange French Toast Casserole.

 Make-ahead breakfasts.
 They’re pretty essential, right?
-Because sometimes (ok, most times) all you want to do when you wake up in the morning is pour a cup of coffee and then relax while the caffeine kicks in.
+Because sometimes (ok, most times) all you want to do when you wake up in the morning is pour a cup of gingerbread coffee and then relax while the caffeine kicks in.

 This Overnight Cranberry Orange French Toast Casserole is a make-ahead breakfast that’s perfect for special occasions.
 Maybe you’ll be hosting out of town guests this holiday season?
 Maybe you want a special treat to enjoy on Christmas morning?
-This french toast casserole is just the recipe you need!
+This holiday french toast casserole is just the recipe you need!

 There’s just the right amount of custard to soak into the bread and bake up soft but not wet or soggy.
 Whole milk, rather than half and half or cream, combines with the eggs, vanilla, and cinnamon to produce a custard that’s delicious but not too heavy.
 Pure maple syrup adds flavor and sweetness to this french toast casserole.
 And finally, I’ve added a sprinkling of sweet streusel to top this french toast.
 The streusel is a combination of whole wheat flour, brown sugar, cinnamon, and butter.
 As the casserole bakes, it caramelizes onto the top layer of bread (I used whole wheat)… yum!